iMED: Temporary health insurance for international students

 • Winter Session Term 2 (January – April 2025): December 24, 2024 – May 2, 2025

-For other non-degree seeking students such as unclassified, access studies, and visiting students, depending on your program and your period of studies at UBC, you might have iMED coverage for one academic term (sams as exchange students above), or for a specific number of months instead of the whole academic term (for example, if you will be enrolled for two months).
+For other non-degree seeking students such as unclassified, access studies, and visiting students, depending on your program and your period of studies at UBC, you might have iMED coverage for one academic term (same as exchange students above), or for a specific number of months instead of the whole academic term (for example, if you will be enrolled for two months).

 UBC will automatically assess the iMED coverage period based on your program and your period of studies at UBC.